Azure/azure-sdk-for-go/sdk/monitor/query/azlogs/README.md

 * Go, version 1.18 or higher - [Install Go](https://go.dev/doc/install)
 * Azure subscription - [Create a free account][azure_sub]
-* To query Logs, you need one of the following things:
+* To query logs, you need one of the following things:
   * An [Azure Log Analytics workspace][log_analytics_workspace_create]
-  * The resource URI of an Azure resource (Storage Account, Key Vault, Cosmos DB, etc.)
+  * The resource ID of an Azure resource (Storage Account, Key Vault, Cosmos DB, etc.)

 ### Install the packages